Juul/tail-stream/README.md

 tail-stream has one function: ts.createReadStream which is like fs.createReadStream, but does not stop reading the file when end of file is reached.
 Instead, it watches the file using fs.watch if available or fs.watchFile otherwise, and streams data as the file grows.

-If fs.watch is available, then it is used.
-If not, then fs.watchFile is used.

 # Options #

 * beginAt: Where to begin reading.
 This can be an offset in number of bytes or 'end' (default: 0).